sastels/learn-AWS-terraform/Misc/Wordpress_in_VPC/README.md

 terraform apply
 ```

-Then log into `/wordpress` and configure using the rds endpoint output.
+Then log into `/wordpress` and configure using the rds endpoint output and the database password stored in Secrets Manager.

 ## Links